binghe/Acrobat-Actions/README.md

-# Acrobat® Actions and Scripts by Chun Tian
+# Acrobat® Actions, Custom Commands and Preflights by Chun Tian

 Actions and Custom Commands for Adobe® Acrobat® Pro DC